keenanpayne/keenanpayne.com/portfolio/asana.md

     modifier: '-three-col'
     eyebrow: 2015
     headline: 'Asana for Developers'
-    description: I built the initial documentation platform for Asana, which included API documentation and a news portal.
+    description: I built the initial API documentation and news platform for Asana.
     items:
       - 20
       - 21